usnistgov/policy-machine-core/docs/pml.md

 }
 ```

-### Basic Function
+### Function

-Basic functions use only basic statements and can only call other basic functions.
-These are utility functions to persist often used processes.
+Functions use only basic statements and can only call other functions.
+These are utility operations to persist often used processes
+that do not access policy information.

 ```pml
 function formatName(string first, string last) string {